CIBC-Internal/python/Doc/library/functions.rst

       :meth:`base.__int__ <object.__int__>` instead of :meth:`base.__index__
       <object.__index__>`.

+   .. versionchanged:: 3.6
+      Grouping digits with underscores as in code literals is allowed.

+   .. versionchanged:: 3.7
+      *x* is now a positional-only parameter.

 .. function:: isinstance(object, classinfo)

-   Return true if the *object* argument is an instance of the *classinfo* argument, or of a (direct, indirect or :term:`virtual <abstract base class>`) subclass thereof.
-If *object* is not an object of the given type, the function always returns false.
-If *classinfo* is not a class (type object), it may be a tuple of type objects, or may recursively contain other such tuples (other sequence types are not accepted).
+   Return ``True`` if the *object* argument is an instance of the *classinfo* argument, or of a (direct, indirect or :term:`virtual <abstract base class>`) subclass thereof.
+If *object* is not an object of the given type, the function always returns ``False``.
+   If *classinfo* is a tuple of type objects (or recursively, other such tuples), return ``True`` if *object* is an instance of any of the types.
    If *classinfo* is not a type or tuple of types and such tuples, a :exc:`TypeError` exception is raised.

 .. function:: issubclass(class, classinfo)

-   Return true if *class* is a subclass (direct, indirect or :term:`virtual
+   Return ``True`` if *class* is a subclass (direct, indirect or :term:`virtual
    <abstract base class>`) of *classinfo*.
 A
    class is considered a subclass of itself. *classinfo* may be a tuple of class objects, in which case every entry in *classinfo* will be checked.
 In any other